Performance Monitoring

 Section titled “Lazy evaluation”Discounts are only evaluated when a cart exists.
 Product pages, category pages, and the homepage don’t trigger the discount engine unless product-specific pricing is being displayed.

-- Total evaluation time (milliseconds)
+- Total engine time in milliseconds

 What to expect